truenas/documentation/content/TruenasApps/_index.md

 For more information on trains, see [Managing App Trains]({{< relref "UsingTrains.md" >}}).

 Some applications deploy as the **root** user for initial configuration before operating as a non-root user.
-Keep these general best practices in mind when using applications with TrueNAS SCALE.
+Keep these general best practices in mind when using applications with TrueNAS.

 ### Managing Container Images
 While on the **Installed** application screen, click **Settings** > **Manage Container Images** to open the **Manage Container Images** screen.